rlkingston/IPA/README.md

 + It can also be used to generate plausible molecular envelopes for crystals with much lower solvent content.

 *Ab initio* phase determination is treated as a constraint satisfaction problem, in which an image is sought that is consistent with both the diffraction data and generic constraints on the density distribution in the crystal.
-The problem is solved using  iterative projection algorithms which have good global convergence properties, and can locate the correct solution without any initial phase information.
+The problem is solved using  iterative projection algorithms which have good global convergence properties, and can locate the correct solution (if it is unique) without any initial phase information.

 The only required inputs are the measured diffraction data (in a CCP4 mtz file) and an estimate for the solvent fraction of the crystal.